Tim9343/WordPress-Blog/WordPress-AWS-Documentation.md

-4. Test if the Apache installation and assignment of public IP address work
+**4. Test if the Apache installation and assignment of public IP address work**

 To test if Apache has been installed successfully and the elastic IPv4 address has been allocated, find out the public IPv4 DNS of the WordPress instance from the AWS EC2 instance details.